etianen/django-herokuapp/README.md

     "Cache-Control": "public, max-age=86400",
 }
 AWS_QUERYSTRING_AUTH = False

+# Cache settings.
+CACHES = {
+    # Long cache timeout for staticfiles, since this is used heavily by the optimizing storage.
+    "staticfiles": {
+        "BACKEND": "django.core.cache.backends.locmem.LocMemCache",
+        "TIMEOUT": 60 * 60 * 24 * 365,
+        "LOCATION": "staticfiles",
+    },
+}
 ```

 The recommended `STATICFILES_STORAGE` setting uses the [RequireJS][] optimizer to minify your codebase before